77maxsim/solo-tutor-saas/replit.md

 - **Database**: Supabase (PostgreSQL) with Row Level Security (RLS) for data access control and real-time features.
 - **Authentication**: Supabase Auth for email/password, with JWT for secure API access.
 - **Data Handling**:
-    - **Dataset Optimization System**: Dynamically switches query strategies based on dataset size for performance (500+ sessions threshold).
+    - **Dataset Optimization System**: Dynamically switches query strategies based on dataset size for performance.
+        - **Threshold**: 500 sessions triggers optimization mode (with hysteresis at 470 to prevent flapping).
+        - **Standard Path** (<500 sessions): Single query with joins for student data.
+        - **Optimized Path** (500+ sessions): Paginated batch fetching using Supabase `.range()` in 1000-row batches to overcome Supabase's implicit row limits.
+Includes deduplication, separate student data fetch, and comprehensive logging.
+        - **Safety Limits**: Maximum 20 batches (20,000 sessions) with automatic fallback to standard query on errors.
+        - **Performance Tracking**: Query execution times monitored via `datasetMonitor` with alerts for slow queries.
     - **UTC Timestamp Migration**: All session times are stored as UTC and converted to the tutor's local timezone for display.
     - **Real-time Updates**: Supabase subscriptions combined with polling for robust real-time data synchronization.
     - **Earnings Calculation**: Shared logic for calculating earnings and generating financial statistics.